TITLE Financial Aid Coordinator-Student Employment

 Education: A Bachelor's degree is required.
 A Bachelor's degree in Business, Public Administration, Guidance and Counseling, Student Personnel Services, or a related field is preferred.

 Skills: Effective communication skills are required.
 Supervisory, problem solving, and public speaking skills are required.
 Strong organizational and time management skills are required.
-A record of inclusive conduct and evidence of multicultural skills in the workplace are preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES